Applying for a Place at our School

 In June, we had to have Zoom meeting rather than their usual home visit and the TLC staff member gave them a guided virtual tour of the school, to remind them what it looked like and challenge them to spot any changes in the environment.
 On this call F saw a number of staff, most of whom they knew from their previous attendance.
 F really enjoyed this and spotted some of their own art work around the school.

 In mid June, we had a message from F’s mum saying that F had said they would like to come into school for a visit.
 This visit took place after the other children had gone home and was a success.
 In early July, F expressed the desire to attend a lesson, so we organised for them to attend a 2 hour art lesson (one of their favourite subjects).
 These are tiny but significant steps and they demonstrate the power of attention to a learner’s needs, ongoing, consistent and intensive support (For the child and family).
-We have great hopes of re-engaging F in to TLC life on site in the near future and they have expressed the desire to return in September!
+From September 2024 F has had 100% attendance.

 Learner Z